Return to Work Process

 - You must provide work release documentation from your treating medical provider at the time of the UHS visit.

-- The documentation should specify the actual date the employee may return to work, specific work restrictions or accommodations needed, the expected duration of the restrictions and the date of next medical evaluation.
+- The documentation should specify the actual date you may return to work, specific work restrictions needed, the expected duration of the restrictions and the date of next medical evaluation.

 - The UHS medical care provider will evaluate you prior to your returning to work and may direct you to schedule follow-up visits.
 The UHS medical care provider determines the your work capability and readiness to participate in work activity.